deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "And *Myrmidon*?"
 Adam asked.

 "Her flight decks have been completely sealed up and filled with capacitor banks."
 Powell said.
-"The idea is for her to serve as a flying battery for the Type Twos, give 'em…" Adam knew exactly why he hesitated.
-The cold was *biting* now, they were nearly at suits off. "some…actual staying power: Rather than having to jump out every few minutes to recharge off a nearby star, now *Myrmidon* can, uh…" he swallowed, and shivered. "*Waaurrr.* Can, uh, can keep 'em topped up."
+"The idea is for her to serve as a flying battery for the Type Twos, give 'em..."
+Adam knew exactly why he hesitated.
+The cold was *biting* now, they were nearly at suits off. "some...actual staying power: Rather than having to jump out every few minutes to recharge off a nearby star, now *Myrmidon* can, uh..." he swallowed, and shivered. "*Waaurrr.* Can, uh, can keep 'em topped up."

 "Suit off, Major."
 Powell's lead tech said.
 Powell nodded and fumbled at the touchscreen mounted on the inside of his wrist, entering the suit release code with shaking fingers.